 For Current Volunteers

-Find everything you need to know about being a volunteer at Houston Methodist.
-Whether it's patient interactions, safety procedures or the correct uniform, the Houston Methodist Volunteer Handbook helps you and the patients get the most out of your volunteer experience.
+Find resourceful information about volunteering at Houston Methodist Hospital.
+Whether it's patient interactions, safety procedures or the correct uniform, the Houston Methodist Volunteer Handbook helps you gain a better explanation on volunteer policies and expectations.

-I have been volunteering at Houston Methodist for a year now.
-I started as a volunteer at the nurse’s station in the Jones 10 unit.
-After a few months of volunteering at Jones 10, there were an opportunities to volunteer at Fondren 8 and OPC 16 Cardiac Rehab to do administrative job which I took right away.
-This opportunity helped me to see what I like to do and having fun at the same time.
-Although I am a long-term volunteer at OPC 16, I am always looking for a chance to do short term assignments for other department as well.
+I have been volunteering at Houston Methodist Hospital for a year now.
+I started as a volunteer at the nurse’s station on the Jones 10 unit.
+After a few months of volunteering on Jones 10, there were opportunities to volunteer on Fondren 8 and OPC 16 Cardiac Rehab to do administrative assignments which I took right away.
+This opportunity helped me to see what I like to do, and I was having fun at the same time.
+Although I am a long-term volunteer on OPC 16, I am always looking for a chance to do short term assignments for other departments as well.

-I feel so blessed that I am given this opportunity to be a part of the volunteer team to help the departments to get something done that otherwise neglected because of lack of time.
-The biggest experience and moment was when I had opportunities to help patients/family needing help finding the right building, the right elevator etc. Listening to patients tell each other how thankful they are for the help, and how nice everybody is, made me happy that I had done something right and proud to be a part of the volunteer team.
+I feel so blessed that I am given this opportunity to be a part of the volunteer community at Houston Methodist Hospital to help departments get tasks done that otherwise may not happen due to competing priorities.
+The biggest moments for me are when I have opportunities to help patients and families needing help finding the right building, the right elevator, etc. Listening to patients tell each other how thankful they are for the help

-My advice for new volunteers is, do not limit the area/thing you want to do instead try a lot of things as this will help you figure out what you would like to best and enjoy every moment of it.
+My advice for new volunteers is to not limit yourself to just one area or assignment.
+Instead, try a lot of assignments, as this will help you figure out what you would like to do best and enjoy every moment of it.